5 Wing Goose Bay

-We are a vibrant air base conducting a wide variety of operations including both joint and combined training.
-Located on the Northeast coast of Canada, our strategic location enables us to play a key role in protecting the sovereignty of Canada and the air defence of North America.
+5 Wing Goose Bay is a vibrant base that conducts and supports a wide variety of operations including both joint and combined training.
+Located in Labrador, on the northeast coast of Canada, its strategic location helps the Canadian Armed Forces and the North American Aerospace Defense Command (NORAD) to protect North American airspace.

 "SULIAKAKATIGeJUT" Means "Working Together" in Inuktitut.

-The role of 5 Wing Goose Bay has changed remarkably in the past few years from that of a small Station supporting a Long Range Radar (LRR) site to a medium-sized base sustaining multinational flying operations and hosting a wide array of many international guests, both military and civilian.
+2015 The role of 5 Wing Goose Bay has changed dramatically in the past few years, moving from a small station supporting a Long Range Radar site to a medium-sized base sustaining multinational flying operations and hosting a wide array of many international guests, both military and civilian.
+5 Wing’s operational mandate is currently in transition.

 5 Wing Goose Bay